Jed-g/natreon/README.md

 bundle exec rspec spec/models/file_name.rb

-* How to run the test suite
+# How to run the test suite
+To run front-end feature tests, make sure that you have used the command 'bundle install' in the base directory, and 'yarn install' in the frontend directory.

+Commands to run frontend test suite: cd frontend yarn test

+Commands to run the back-end RSpec test suite:
+Make sure you are in the base directory rspec spec
 * Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions